Saving that extra $20, $50, or $100 monthly is a great first step when building your savings, but there are other ways to learn to save smart.

-Now you’ll earn $588.39 in interest on your initial deposit, as well as an additional $76.96 on the interest itself.
+Now you’ll earn $588.39 in interest on your initial deposit and an additional $76.96 on the interest itself.

 2. Step Up Your Savings with a CD Ladder

-Often times, the longer you commit to keeping your money in a CD, the higher the interest rate you’ll earn.
+Often, the longer you commit to keeping your money in a CD, the higher the interest rate you’ll earn.

 For example: rather than put $5,000 into a five-year CD, you might put $1,000 into four separate CDs—a one-year, an eighteen-month, a three-year, and a five-year.

 When the first CD matures, you reinvest it in a four-year CD.

-This rotation lets you enjoy both the higher rates attached to longer term CDs, while still benefiting from the more frequent access to your funds that comes with shorter-term CDs.
+This rotation lets you enjoy the higher rates attached to longer-term CDs while still benefiting from the more frequent access to your funds that comes with shorter-term CDs.

-For example, Ally Bank has an online tool that helps you estimate the savings generated from your CD ladder by guiding you through the timeline.
+For example, Ally Bank’s online tool helps you estimate the savings generated from your CD ladder by guiding you through the timeline.

 3. Earn More with an Interest Checking Account

 One way to save smart while expecting solid returns on your cash is by getting an interest checking account.

-At a .10 percent annual percentage yield (APY), Ally Bank’s Interest Checking makes even every day banking count, and accounts and balances of $15,000 or more get an even higher rate.
+At a .10 percent annual yield (APY), Ally Bank’s Interest Checking makes even everyday banking count.

 It’s your money – you shouldn’t have to pay a bank a monthly maintenance fee for simply having an account.

-For instance, you may be required to use your debit card a certain number of times each month, or agree to receive monthly statements electronically and paying bills online.
+For instance, you may be required to use your debit card several times or agree to receive monthly statements electronically and pay bills online.